 The Importance of Vitamin D

-Vitamin D, often termed the "sunshine vitamin," is more than just a nutrient.
+Vitamin D, often called the "sunshine vitamin," is more than a nutrient.
 It functions like a hormone, with every cell in our body housing a receptor for it.
 It's essential for calcium absorption, which is central to maintaining healthy bones and teeth—a critical consideration as we age.
 Vitamin D also plays a role in bolstering our immune system and promoting brain and nervous system health.

 For seniors, the stakes for vitamin D are even higher.
 Research implies that vitamin D could help ward off certain types of cancer and heart diseases, both of which are more prevalent in the elderly.
 It's also associated with improved cognitive function, which may help in preventing degenerative diseases like Alzheimer's.